Unreal (1998 video game): Audio

-While many game companies went from FM synthesis or General MIDI in the early 1990s to enhanced CD audio and pre-rendered audio, many of the Epic Games used the less common system of module music, composed with a tracker, which used stored PCM sound samples of musical instruments sequenced together to produce music.
+While many game companies went from FM synthesis or General MIDI in the early 1990s to enhanced CD audio and pre-rendered audio, many of the Epic Games used the less common system of module music, composed with a tracker, which used stored PCM sound samples of musical instruments, that would be then played in runtime based on sequencing instructions in the file, to produce music.
 Epic had been using this technology for other games such as Jazz Jackrabbit and One Must Fall: 2097, which allowed relatively rich music to be stored in files usually smaller than one megabyte.
-This technology allowed easy implementation of dynamic music for mood changes in Unreal.
-The Unreal soundtrack was written by MOD music authors Alexander Brandon and Michiel van den Bos with a few selected tracks by Dan Gardopée and Andrew Sega.
+As a module file could be started from different points in its duration and contain multiple different music loops, this technology allowed easy implementation of dynamic music for mood changes in Unreal.
+The Unreal soundtrack was written by MOD music authors Alexander Brandon and Michiel van den Bos with a few selected tracks by Dan Gardopée and Andrew Sega (Straylight Productions).
 Unreal's music engine also supports CD audio tracks.
 The game also made use of the Aureal 3D technology.

 Community patch support

-In July 2000 the official support ended with patch 2.26f by Epic MegaGames.
+In July 2000 the official support ended with patch 226f by Epic MegaGames.
 Therefore, with the awareness and permission of Epic, the fan community started the OldUnreal Community patch project based on the original source code in 2008.
-The latest patch iteration, 2.27i, released in November 2012, features new graphics rendering like DirectX 9, updated OpenGL, new sound rendering based on OpenAL and fixes many incompatibilities with modern operating systems and hardware.
+The patches have come to include features such as support for new graphics APIs like DirectX 9, an updated OpenGL renderer, an OpenAL sound renderer and fixes for many incompatibilities with modern operating systems and hardware.
+The latest patch iteration, 227j, was released on June 23, 2022, and as of November 2025 work on the next version, 227k, is ongoing.